-Create a serverless, globally distributed REST API with Fauna · Cloudflare Workers docs
+Create a serverless, globally distributed REST API with Fauna

 To build your own production-ready applications, refer to the Fauna Workers quickstart.
 The quickstart implements suggested practices like a least-privilege security model and business logic encapsulation in user-defined functions.

-If you'd like to speak directly with a Fauna expert about building your applications on Cloudflare Workers with Fauna, please contact us.
+If you would like to speak directly with a Fauna expert about building your applications on Cloudflare Workers with Fauna, contact Fauna.